 Well, managing a project calls for clear objectives.
 The more clear you can get your objectives, then the more likely you are to achieve them.
 So they’re used to structure the project and validate your success.
 So how do we make those objectives more effective?

 Well, we use the SMART technique.
 So SMART stands for Specific, Measurable, Achievable, Realistic, and Time-bound.
-So when we talk about projects and we talk about goals and objectives, I wanna give an example.
+So when we talk about projects and we talk about goals and objectives, Here’s an example.

-So and a goal for a project could be to increase the overall satisfaction of customers submitting support tickets through the website, that would be the overall goal of the project.
+So if a goal for a project could be to increase the overall satisfaction of customers submitting support tickets through the website, that would be the overall goal of the project.

 So one specific objective would be to implement a new online ticketing system by August 1st to achieve ticket response times of no more than one hour.
 So let’s check it out.
 So is it SMART?